itsmejustino/JobTrackerV2/README.md

 ## Use

-If you would like to try out the simplist form of this application you can fork this repository and follow the steps for setting up the T-3 Stack below.

-## Use

-If you would like to try out the simplist form of this application you can fork this repository and follow the steps for setting up the T-3 Stack below.
+If you would like to try out this application you can visit the deployed code at: Coming Soon!

 ## Contact
 Want to contact me for more questions regarding this porject?
 Feel free to reach out to me or create a Pull Request to edit this current project with the info below.